 Flyer and Promotion – Tips

-- Be sure to include the California Center for the Book logo and the Poets & Writers logo on flyers when possible.
+- Include the California Center for the Book logo and the Poets & Writers logo on flyers when possible.

-- Be sure to include the CA Center for the Book and Poets & Writers support statements below on flyers and promotions.
+- Include the CA Center for the Book and Poets & Writers support statements below on flyers and promotions.
 Tiny font okay!

 This event is supported by the California Center for the Book and Poets & Writers, Inc. The California Center for the Book is supported in part by the U.S. Institute of Museum & Library Services under the provisions of the Library Services and Technology Act, administrated in California by the State Librarian.